Rub-ick/Grow-a-garden-stock-bot-gag-stock-bot/README.md

 You need to put ways to your files in your system i will mark it in code.
 Also install Aigoram, bs4 and Asyncio.
 There are JSON files wich shows structer of how it will look like after you start bot.

+I AM VERY SORRY EVERYONE BUT THIS BOT NO LONGER WORKS BECAUSE WEBSITE WHERE IT TAKE STOCK FROM MADE A CLOUDFLARE PROTECTION.
+DUE MY BAD CODING EXPERIENCE I CANT BYPASS IT.
+I WOULD BE VERY HAPPY IF ANYONE WILL MAKE A FORK THAT BYPASSES IT!!!